This is an archived page describing the progress on the Quaker

 from my older panel.
 I even kept the Quaker logo in place.

-I added a USS&S plate, starting with a scan of a real plate from a
+I added a US&S plate, starting with a scan of a real plate from a

 photo.
 I cleaned up the lettering and then added it to my

 panel.
-This has been added to the latest JMRI release or the
+This has been contributed to JMRI and is part of the

-group files area, and I have moved it off the background and made it a
+I have also moved it off the background and made it a repositionable icon.

 One other thing I added in 2007 is a startup reset of the levers and turnouts to the normal position.
-When the panel first opens, it looks like this:
+When the panel first opens, it looks something like the panel shown on the left.

 It is not necessary on the newest turnouts where I have used slow motion machines.
 But these are too quiet, I'll have to add some relay clacking sound to those levers.